Monitors track your metrics and logs data in real time and send notifications when noteworthy changes happen in your production applications.

 Learn how Monitors differ from Scheduled Searches.

-- The frequency a Monitor executes depends upon a variety of factors such as the underlying query, the operators used, and the detection window.
-It can vary from a couple of seconds to a few minutes.
-If for example, the detection window of your alert is one day it will be evaluated every couple of minutes, whereas if the detection window of the monitor is 15 minutes then it will be evaluated every couple of seconds.
+If, for example, the detection window of your alert is one day it will be evaluated every couple of minutes, whereas if the detection window of the monitor is 15 minutes then it will be evaluated every couple of seconds.

 - Log Monitors use the role search filter of their creator.